Jonathan2251/lbd/source/funccall.rst

 The asm "ld	$2, 12($fp)" in function _Z22display_returnaddress1v reload $lr to $2 after "jsub _Z3fnv".
 Cpu0 doesn't produce "addiu $2, $zero, $lr" because
-if _Z3fnv change $lr value without following ABI then it will get the wrong $lr to $2.
+if _Z3fnv changes $lr value without following ABI then it will get the wrong $lr to $2.
 The following code kills $lr register and make the reference to $lr by loading from stack slot rather than uses register directly.